alttch/eva3/doc/items.rst

   :doc:`uc-cmd</cli>`, in the following way: status:number = label, e.g.
   "status:0" = "stop".
 By default the unit has labels "status:0" = "OFF",
   "status:1" = "ON".
-Status labels can be used as **status** param to execute unit actions, in this case controllers checks the status match to the specified label (case insensitive).
+Status labels can be used as **status** param to execute unit actions, in this case controllers check the status match to the specified label (case insensitive).

-* **term_kill_interval** integer, difference (in seconds) between stopping and forceful stopping the action or update script.
+* **term_kill_interval** integer, difference (in seconds) between stopping and forcible stopping the action or update script.
 Tip: sometimes it is useful to catch SIGTERM in the script to exit it gracefully.
 Cannot exceed the value of timeout** 2, where timeout** default timeout, set in a controller config.